Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Season Stats

-- Roethlisberger has thrown for 3,496 yards (218.5 ypg) to lead Pittsburgh, completing 64.2% of his passes and tossing 21 touchdown passes and nine interceptions this season.

-- He has added nine rushing yards (0.6 ypg) on 17 carries while scoring one touchdown on the ground.
+- He's also contributed on the ground, with nine rushing yards (0.6 ypg) on 17 carries with one rushing touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Ravens.